mrkaye97/mrkaye97.github.io/_posts/2019-8-15-A Running Compilation of Bad Stats.md

 ---
 layout: post
-title: A Running Compilation of Good and Bad Stats
+title: A Rolling Compilation of Good and Bad Stats
 tags:
 - Sports
 - Politics